fsharp/fslang-design/FSharp-5.0/FS-1063-support-letbang-andbang-for-applicative-functors.md

 This RFC adds support a new `let! ... and! ... ` syntax in computation expressions.
 This allows computations to avoid using of a sequence of `let! ... let! ...` which forces re-execution of 'expensive' binds when these are independent.
-There are many examples where this is valuable, many of them known as "applicatives" in the functional programming community - or, equivelantly, in the distinction between the "static" and "dynamic" portions of computation graphs.
+There are many examples where this is valuable, many of them known as "applicatives" in the functional programming community - or, equivalently, in the distinction between the "static" and "dynamic" portions of computation graphs.

 The RFC also adds an optional translation of those binds which immediately always execute `return`.
 These use an optional builder method `BindReturn`.